swainechen/chenlab-training/websites/gis-aws/content/13-ShareAMI/02-ShareAMI.md

 tags = ["tutorial", "dashboard", "ParallelCluster"]
 +++

-We will now share the AMI we earlier created with another team memeber/fellow Researcher.
+We will now share the AMI we earlier created with another collaborator.
-**Note**: Ensure you have the individuals or groups AWS Account Number for this purpose.
+**Note**: Ensure you have the individual's or group's AWS Account Number for this purpose.

 1. In the AWS Management Console search bar, type **EC2**.